 MULTI-STAKEHOLDER-ENGAGEMENT

 Compensation is a complex issue involving macro and micro economics, social and cultural norms, and political priorities.
-Our selection of pilot suppliers had severalt core aspects to positively impact workers’ wages: Identifying countries where workers may be at higher risk of low wages, focusing on the results of our wage data analysis, and leveraging long-term and trusted relationships.
+Our selection of pilot suppliers had severalt core aspects to positively impact workers’ wages: Identifying countries where workers may be at higher risk of low wages and where an immediate impact can be achieved, focusing on the results of our wage data analysis, and leveraging long-term and trusted relationships.

 We expect to have a significant positive impact on our supply chain and to gain important knowledge.